Chart Color Schemes

 The level of residential development activity in Deer Park is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Deer Park has averaged around 24 new homes approved annually over the past five financial years, totalling an estimated 120 homes.
-As of FY-26, six approvals have been recorded.
-Despite population decline during this period, development activity has been adequate relative to population changes.
-The average value of new dwellings developed is $438,000, higher than regional norms, reflecting quality-focused development.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Deer Park has seen around 24 new homes approved each year over the past five financial years ending June 30, totalling an estimated 120 homes.
+As of April 6, 2026, six approvals have been recorded in FY-26.
+Despite population decline during this period, development activity has been adequate relative to population changes, which could be beneficial for buyers.
+The average expected construction cost value of new dwellings is $438,000, higher than regional norms, indicating quality-focused development.

 Frequently Asked Questions - Development